 - Server-only protocols: Checkmark the FTP, IMAP, MSSQL, POP3, SMTP, or SSH protocols.

 - Change Port fields based on your endpoint environment and protocol requirements.

 - Server-only protocols: These are defaulted to the Windows recommended port settings.
-Manually configure your port protocols if your server protocol settings are different from the Windows default ports.
+Manually configure your port protocols if your server protocol settings differ from the Windows default ports.

 - Create a Trigger rule based on the number of failed remote login attempts within a certain minute range across all enabled protocols.
-Choose to either block the IP address, or monitor and detect the event when the trigger threshold is reached.
+Select to block the IP address or monitor and detect the event when the trigger threshold is reached.